 Most people won't need tests, but some people may because of their age and symptoms.
 The amount of testing you get depends on several things: your age, how your symptoms come on and how severe they are, and how you respond to your first treatment.
 For example, a 20-year-old might not need tests.
 But a 50-year-old with new symptoms might need tests because of the higher risk of colon cancer in people over 50.

 - Medical history and physical exam.

-- A blood test for celiac disease, which may be considered.
+- A blood test for celiac disease.